florianbellmann/websitecheck/README.md

 # websitecheck

-Script to check websites for changes by puppeteer screenshots.
+Script to check websites for changes by utilizing playwright screenshots.
 This is better than comparing html bodies, because they can change a lot.